gavinlyonsrepo/NOKIA5110_TEXT/README.md

 Note:
 For fonts 1-6 Each character is a byte of pixels in height(Y).
 One pixel of empty space on each side is added by code.
 So a 5x8 (XxY) pixel character is in reality 7x8.
-Each of the six rowblock is one byte height.
+Each of the first six rowblock is one byte height.
 So to get total number of characters, divide screen width ( 84 ) by number of characters across and multiple by number of rowblocks, ( 6, 3 or 2 ) 6 in this case.
 For example with "default" is a 5x8 pixel font with the two blank spaces its 7x8 for each character,